BALASARVAN12/Coding_Practice/README.md

 # Coding Practice

 Welcome to the Coding Practice repository!
-This is a collection of daily coding questions to help you improve your algorithmic and problem-solving skills.
+This is a collection of coding questions to help you improve your algorithmic and problem-solving skills.

 ## Questions